DeCleanup-Network/.github/profile/README.md

 These are soulbound dynamic NFTs that represent tokenized environmental contributions.
 - Non-transferable, tied to the wallet of the person who cleaned up.
 - Represent Real World Impact (RWI) and evolve based on verified activity.
-- Automatically update onchain metadata: level progression, streaks, and total Impact Value.
+- Automatically update onchain metadata: level progression, streaks, and total Impact Value - determining future IRL Impact Rank.
 - Serve as future gateways to additional utility (e.g., staking on Regen Bazaar for APY in native token).

 #### 💰 $DCU Accumulation System
 Users earn $DCU (initially non-tradable system points) for every verified cleanup and receiving level of Impact Product upgrage - 10 DCU per level.
 - Bonus rewards are available as well.
 - $DCU can be redeemed into actual tokens post-TGE.
-- Another parameter user is gaining is Impact Value, showcasing the importance of their action and determining future IRL Impact Rank.

 #### Leaderboard and Ranking
 We rank users by accumulated DCU, which is basically the first point we can judge their activity on the app.